 Although these changes make LTCs more flexible with ensuring that they follow hub prices and overall gas market dynamics, they still contain some risks related to market power issues.
 If the minimum take-or-pay levels in these contracts are close to the consumption or the import need of a county, then the national wholesaler have limited incentives to purchase gas from more competitive sources, and have limited ability to react to price movements.
-This may be a relevant concern on the Slovenian market with a dominant importer who has entered into an LTC covering more than 60 % of the country's consumption, although the level and regional scope of competition seem to be sufficient to alleviate such fears.
+This may be a relevant concern on the Slovenian market with a dominant importer who has entered into an LTC covering more than 60% of the country's consumption, although the level and regional scope of competition seem to be sufficient to alleviate such fears.

 The implementation of the Third Package in 2009 prohibited the application of destination clauses in order to relax the strict market segmentation created by legacy LTCs.
 Producers responded by triggering some modification of the contract terms so that long-term transmission capacity booking got a crucial role in blocking competition and preserving market foreclosure.
-As an example highly relevant for Slovenia, Gazprom renegotiated the delivery point of the Italian LTC from Austria to the Italian border, contributing to congestions on the interconnector and making the re-selling of gas more expensive.
+This issue can be relevant for Slovenia, as Gazprom renegotiated the delivery point of the Italian LTC from Austria to the Italian border, contributing to the very high utilisation of the interconnector and possibly making the re-selling of gas more expensive.